nhsconnect/Digital-Child-Health-STU3/pages/explore/explore_bundle_structure.md

 **MessageHeader focus**

-The root class of the MessageHeader is fulfilled using the 'focus' element in the resource.
-This will reference the Encounter resource depending on the following conditions for clinical events.
+The root class of the MessageHeader is fulfilled using the 'focus' element in the resource.For Digital Child Health events this will reference the Encounter resource.